Nerwyn/service-call-tile-feature/README.md

 #### Repeat and Repeat Delay

 By setting a hold action to `repeat`, the tap action will repeat while the button is held down.
 The default delay between repeats is 100ms.
-You can change this by setting `repeat_delay` in the hold action to a different number, or globally by setting it in the remote config root.
+You can change this by setting `repeat_delay` in the hold action to a different number.
 See the below section on [repeat](#repeat) for more.

 ```yaml
 type: custom:service-call